snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

     └── src
         └── plot-quals.py

-Now we will need to setup the credentials that allow the batch nodes to read and write from blob storage.
-For the AzBlob storage provider in Snakemake this is done through the environment variables ``AZ_BLOB_ACCOUNT_URL`` and optionally ``AZ_BLOB_CREDENTIAL``.
-See the `documentation <snakefiles/remote_files.html#microsoft-azure-storage>`__ for more info.
-``AZ_BLOB_ACCOUNT_URL`` takes the form ``https://<accountname>.blob.core.windows.net/``
+To authenticate Azure Blob Storage, we set ``AZ_BLOB_ACCOUNT_URL`` which takes the form: ``https://<accountname>.blob.core.windows.net/?<sas_token>``.
-or may also contain a storage account shared access signature (SAS) token with the form ``https://<accountname>.blob.core.windows.net/<sas_token>``, which is a powerful way to define fine grained and even time controlled access to storage blobs on Azure.
-If the SAS token is not specified as part of the ``AZ_BLOB_ACCOUNT_URL`` it must be specified using ``AZ_BLOB_CREDENTIAL``.
-``AZ_BLOB_CREDENTIAL`` must be a storage account SAS token, and usually needs to be enclosed in quotes when set from the command line as it contains special characters that need to be escaped.
+The SAS url can be constructed manually from the Azure portal, or on the command line using the commands shown in the above section on storage account configuration.
+The value for ``AZ_BLOB_ACCOUNT_URL`` must be enclosed in double quotes, as the SAS token contains special characters that need to be escaped.

-When using azure storage and snakemake without the Azure Batch executor, it is valid to use storage account key credentials for ``AZ_BLOB_CREDENTIAL``, but this type of authentication is not supported with Azure Batch so we must use a storage account SAS token credential when using the Azure Batch executor.
+When using azure storage and snakemake without the Azure Batch executor, it is valid to use storage account key credentials and the variable ``AZ_BLOB_CREDENTIAL``, but this type of authentication is not supported with Azure Batch so we must use ``AZ_BLOB_ACCOUNT_URL`` with an SAS token credential when using the Azure Batch executor.

-The blob account url combined with SAS token is generally the simplest solution because it results in only needing to specify the ``AZ_BLOB_ACCOUNT_URL``.
-We’ll pass the ``AZ_BLOB_ACCOUNT_URL`` on to the batch nodes
+We’ll pass the ``AZ_BLOB_ACCOUNT_URL`` on to the batch nodes with ``--envvars`` flag (see below).
-with ``--envvars`` (see below).
-If using both AZ_BLOB_ACCOUNT_URL, and AZ_BLOB_CREDENTIAL, you will pass both variables to the --envvars command line argument.

 The following optional environment variables can be set to override their associated default values, and are used to change the runtime configuration of the batch nodes themselves: